ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.
 The messageContext is provided to enable retrieving metadata about the message and referring to the message, e.g., to send replies and map responses to their requests.
 See {{msg-ctx}} for details.

-See {{receive-framing}} for handling Message framing in situations where the Protocol Stack only provides a byte-stream transport.
+See {{framing}} for handling Message framing in situations where the Protocol Stack only provides a byte-stream transport.

 ### ReceivedPartial {#receive-partial}